Colonnette: The Khmer colonnette

-A framing of Indian origin
+Indian origin

 The Khmer colonnettes framing the doors borrow from Indian ones, also framing doors or drawing a niche around a character.
 These borrowings concern the shape of the barrel which is of circular section, partly the composition of the capital (bulb in both cases) and the decoration of the column: garlands underlining the capital, bands with diamond and rounded themes.
-However, the Khmer column has a more elaborate base and a much richer decoration where moldings and rings are of great importance.
+However, the Khmer column has a more elaborate base and a much richer decoration where mouldings and rings are of great importance.

-A Khmer appropriation through centuries of evolution
+Khmer use

 The Khmer colonnettes have from their earliest appearance in the sixth century in the Phnom Da style: a section with garlands and pendants, a round section, and a widened upper section.
 These divisions become more complex in the seventh century, with the loops between the garlands being filled with pendants, thin leaves, or undulating small tongues.
 The garlands disappear altogether in the eight century from the style of Prei Kmeng to that of Kompong Preah.
 By the end of the Kompong Preah style around 800, the colonnettes will change from round to octagonal.

 According to Philip Stern, from the ninth century onwards, the rings and groups of mouldings of the colonnettes are more numerous, increasing thus the number of the divisions of the shaft.
 The number of the most important elements of these groups goes on increasing from 3 all the way to 9.
 Up the eleventh century, the rings generally increase in size and relief.
 On the other hand, the blanks that separate the groups of rings and mouldings diminish in height as also the size of the leaves that decorate these blanks become smaller.
 Consequently, the number of leaves increases, changing from one large leaf on the side to a series of leaves and tiny dog-tooth pendeloques.

 The 17 pairs of small columns discovered on Mount Kulen present a remarkable unity.
 Five main characteristics of the Kulen style are easily recognizable: